João Gomes (footballer, born 2001)

-João Victor Gomes da Silva (born 12 February 2001) is a Brazilian professional footballer who plays as a central midfielder for club Wolverhampton Wanderers and the Brazil national team.
+João Victor Gomes da Silva (/pt-BR/; born 12 February 2001); known as João Gomes, is a Brazilian professional footballer who plays as a central midfielder for club Aston Villa and the Brazil national team.

+A product of the Flamengo academy, Gomes began his professional career with the club in 2020.
+He established himself as a key player in the midfield and won several major honours, most notably the 2022 Copa Libertadores.
+His performances in South America led to a transfer to Wolverhampton Wanderers in January 2023.
+At international level, Gomes made his senior debut for Brazil in March 2024.

 Club career

 Flamengo

-After figuring on the bench on 16 October 2020, João Gomes made his first debut on 1 November 2020, starting for Flamengo in the Série A at a 4–1 home defeat against São Paulo.
+After figuring on the bench on 16 October 2020, João Gomes made his professional debut on 1 November 2020, starting for Flamengo in the Série A in a 4–1 home defeat against São Paulo.

+Over the next two seasons, Gomes established himself as a vital player in Flamengo's midfield.
+His breakthrough year came in 2022, during which his energetic performances helped the club secure a continental and domestic double.
+On 29 October 2022, he started in the 2022 Copa Libertadores Final, as Flamengo defeated Athletico Paranaense 1–0 to win the tournament.
+Earlier that month, he was also a key figure in their 2022 Copa do Brasil triumph.

 Wolverhampton Wanderers

+Gomes with Wolverhampton Wanderers in 2024.

 On 30 January 2023, João Gomes signed for Wolverhampton Wanderers in the Premier League for €18.7 million, after a drawn out battle between Wolves and Ligue 1 club Lyon for his signature.

 Gomes scored the winning goal in a 2–1 comeback victory for Wolves at Southampton in the Premier League on his debut appearance for the club (as a second-half substitute) on 11 February 2023 – this despite Wolves being reduced to ten men after a Mario Lemina red card in the first half.

 Gomes was sent off after only nine minutes of his debut appearance in the FA Cup away to Brentford on 5 January 2024.

 Gomes scored his second and third goals for Wolves (his first in just over a year, and first of the 2023–24 season) in the same game, giving his team a 2–1 away victory over Tottenham Hotspur in the Premier League on 17 February 2024.

 Gomes's first goal of the 2024–25 season salvaged a point for Wolves in a 2–2 draw at Molineux versus Crystal Palace on 2 November 2024.
-Gomes then scored Wolves second goal in a 4–1 win against Fulham as the club moved out of the relegation zone for the first time all season.
+Gomes then scored Wolves' second goal in a 4–1 win against Fulham as the club moved out of the relegation zone for the first time all season.

 On 1 April 2025, Gomes signed a new five-year contract with Wolverhampton, with the option of a further year.